NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideASRWhisper.md

 The focus of this guide is on using In-Game Inferencing to integrate an ASR Whisper model into an application.
 More details can be found here [OpenAI Whisper](https://openai.com/research/whisper)

-Please read the `docs/ProgrammingGuideAI.md` located in the NVIGI Core package to learn more about overall AI inference API in NVIGI SDK. :only:`binary_pack:[Which may be found here in combined binary packs](../../../nvigi_core/docs/ProgrammingGuideAI.md)`
+Please read the `docs/ProgrammingGuideAI.md` :only:`binary_pack:([Which may be found here in combined binary packs](../../../nvigi_core/docs/ProgrammingGuideAI.md))` located in the NVIGI Core package to learn more about overall AI inference API in NVIGI SDK.

-> **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the  [basic sample](../source/samples/nvigi.basic/basic.cpp)
+> **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the SDK's Basic command line sample [Source Code](../source/samples/nvigi.basic/basic.cpp) and [Docs](../docs/Samples.md).
+The Basic command-line sample includes the option to record audio and converting it to a text query for an LLM via the ASR plugins.

-## Version 1.1.0 General Access
+> **IMPORTANT NOTE: The D3D12 backend (nvigi.plugin.asr.ggml.d3d12.dll) is provided only precompiled as a part of the downloadable binary pack (`nvigi_pack`).
+It is not possible for developers to compile the D3D12 backend plugin from source in this release.**

+> **IMPORTANT NOTE: The D3D12 backend (nvigi.plugin.asr.ggml.d3d12.dll) requires an NVIDIA R580 driver or newer in order to be available at runtime.**

+> **IMPORTANT NOTE: The CUDA backend (nvigi.plugin.asr.ggml.cuda.dll) strongly recommends an NVIDIA R580 driver or newer in order to avoid a potential memory leak if CiG (CUDA in Graphics) is used and the application deletes D3D12 command queues mid-application.**

 ## 1.0 INITIALIZE AND SHUTDOWN

-Please read the `docs/ProgrammingGuide.md` located in the NVIGI Core package to learn more about initializing and shutting down NVIGI SDK. :only:`binary_pack:[Which may be found here in combined binary packs](../../../nvigi_core/docs/ProgrammingGuide.md)`
+Please read the `docs/ProgrammingGuide.md`  :only:`binary_pack:([Which may be found here in combined binary packs](../../../nvigi_core/docs/ProgrammingGuide.md))` located in the NVIGI Core package to learn more about initializing and shutting down NVIGI SDK.

 ## 2.0 OBTAIN ASR INTERFACE

-Next, we need to retrieve ASR's API interface based on what variant we need (CPU, CUDA, etc.)   **NOTE** only the local inference plugins are provided/supported in this early release.
+Next, we need to retrieve ASR's API interface based on what variant we need (CPU, CUDA, D3D12, Vulkan etc.)   **NOTE** only the local inference plugins are provided/supported in this early release.
 The cloud plugins will be added in a later release:

+> **IMPORTANT NOTE: D3D12 and Vulkan backends are experimental and might not behave or perform as expected.**

 ```cpp